ImankaCloud/corpcomment/README.md

 This project is built with the following technologies:

 - React: Used to build the user interface.
-- TypeScript: Used for static typing in the application.
+- TypeScript: Used for logics in the application.
 - Vite: Used as the build tool.
 - ESLint: Used for linting the codebase.
 - Node.js: Used for the backend server.